- Dr. Félix E. Rivera-Mariani (Principal Investigator)

-Click here to view Josh’s interview.
+Click here to view Josh’s C.V.

+Ruslan Fomenko (Research Assistant).
 Ruslan, also a recent graduate of the M.S. in Biomedical Sciences from Larkin University, grew up in Kazakhstan and moved Virginia Beach, Virginia during his high school years.
-He later graduated from Christopher Newport University with a B.S. in Cellular and Molecular Biology with a Psychology minor, and later from Larkin University with a M.S. in Biomedical Sciences.
-In addition to volunteering in various clinical environments, Ruslan also took part in an internship at Patient First (chain of patient care centers) as a licensed phlebotomist.
+He graduated from Christopher Newport University with a B.S. in Cellular and Molecular Biology with a Psychology minor, and later from Larkin University with a M.S. in Biomedical Sciences.
+In addition to volunteering in various clinical environments, Ruslan took part in an internship at Patient First (chain of patient care centers) as a licensed phlebotomist.
 His undergraduate research was focused on the antioxidant and antimicrobial properties of drought and salt-stressed Rosmarinus officinalis plants.

 Click here to view Ruslan’s interview.

 Click here to view Ruslan’s C.V.

 Shana Zadron (Graduate Research Assistant) Shana, a first generation student of Afghan descent, is an alumnus of the University of Colorado, Denver with a B.S. in Biology and a minor in Psychology.
 She is a current student at Larkin University in the M.S.
 Biomedical Science program and represents her college as a student ambassador.
 Her ambition for research originated from her substantial knowledge of science acquired through her undergraduate degree.
 In addition to her desire to contribute to RIPLRT, she aspires to become a prominent physician and further enhance the field of medicine.